symbol/symbol-docs/source/concepts/plugin.rst

 The code defined in a plugin runs forever unless the network is stopped or all network nodes decide to use a new configuration that disables the plugin.
 If a subset of nodes does not adopt the configuration changes, the chain will split in two.

-Before writing custom logic, try to solve the use case first by combining the set of transactions provided in Symbol by default.
+Before writing custom logic, developers should try to solve the use case by using the set of transactions provided in Symbol by default.
-Note that Symbol base plugins have been audited, the platform is running an extensive test-net period before the public launch, and its code has been open-source since April 2018.
+Note that Symbol base plugins have been audited.
+The platform is running an extensive test-net period before the public launch, and its code has been open-source since April 2018.

 If you decide to create a new plugin, it is recommended to test the code extensively, bring external auditors, and run a testnet period before launching the network in production to minimize vulnerabilities in the custom code.